 The name “Dumaguete” was derived from the Cebuano word “danggit,” which means “to snatch.”
-According to the Department of Tourism (DOT), due to the frequent attacks of Muslim pirates on the coastal town, the word "dumaguet", meaning "to swoop," was christened to the village.
-In 1948, Dumaguete was officially declared as a city.
+According to the Department of Tourism (DOT), due to the frequent attacks of Muslim pirates on the coastal town, the word "dumaguet", meaning "to swoop," was given to the village.
+In 1948, Dumaguete was officially declared a city.

 The bell tower of Saint Catherine of Alexandria Cathedral is one of the oldest landmarks in Dumaguete and a silent witness to history.
 It is worthy of being noted as a major tourist stop for visitors going to the city.

 These are just some of the many reasons why an apartment for rent in Dumaguete is worth the money.
 The question, however, is where to find good deals.

 Those looking for an apartment for rent in Dumaguete City actually have a lot of great deals waiting for them.
 J.T.
 Lacson Realty offers four-bedroom apartments in Daro that can be leased monthly for PHP 18,000.
 The agency also has four-bedroom units up for rent in Piapi for only PHP 22,000 per month with the main selling point being its proximity to Silliman University.
 It is also located just a few meters away from the beach.

 For others who prefer to stay in a high-rise apartment for rent in Dumaguete, Negros Oriental, Victoria Residence has some apartment units for rent.
 It is located at the center of Dumaguete and offers a wonderful view of the Freedom Park and Capitol Building.
 A fully furnished unit with one bedroom starts at PHP 21,000 monthly.